DarriEy/CONFLUENCE/examples/README.md

-# CONFLUENCE Examples
+# SYMFLUENCE Examples

-This directory provides complete, ready-to-run examples that demonstrate **CONFLUENCE** across spatial scales — from single-site validation to continental-scale modeling.
+This directory provides complete, ready-to-run examples that demonstrate **SYMFLUENCE** across spatial scales — from single-site validation to continental-scale modeling.
 Each example includes configuration files, Jupyter notebooks, and optional batch scripts to reproduce the workflows described in the main documentation.

 ---

 ## Learning Path

 Examples are organized into three progressive stages.
-Follow them sequentially to build understanding and confidence with CONFLUENCE.
+Follow them sequentially to build understanding and confidence with SYMFLUENCE.

 ### 01. Point-Scale Validation